nir/jupylet/README.md

 of frames per second.

 Consider for example the pong game included in this repository.
-With a few lines of code you can modify the colors of the game or turn the background into a swirling giant flower to experiment with transfer learning, or turn the game into 4-way pong with agents on all four sides of the game court to experiment with cooperation between multiple agents.
+With a few lines of code you can modify the colors of the game to experiment with transfer learning, or turn the game into 4-way pong with agents on all four sides of the game court to experiment with cooperation between multiple agents.
 And since you can modify the game interactively in Jupyter this process is not only easy but also fun.

 Head to [examples/22-pong-RL.ipynb](examples/22-pong-RL.ipynb) to see how to programmatically control a 2-player version of pong.